jkenlooper/www.weboftomorrow.com/docs/development.md

 ## Feature branches and chill-data

+TODO: bin/create-site-data-sql.sh should be used when any site data should be included in source control that is not in chill-data.yaml or other chill-data-\*.yaml files.

+TODO: Remove chill-data.sql references.

 The `chill-data.sql` contains only a dump of the database tables that are used in chill.
 The Chill, Node, Node_Node, Query, Route, and Template tables are rebuilt if the `cat chill-data.sql | sqlite3 /path/to/sqlite/db` command is run.